Peckmore/NetEx/README.md

 All projects target the lowest framework version or standard possible in order to try and maximise compatibility with existing projects.
 Please note that projects will not all target *the same* framework version or standard, as some rely on functionality introduced in later versions.

-Each project has it's own README to provide more detailed information.

 ## Nuget

 All projects are available on NuGet.
 Each project is listed as a separate NuGet package so that you only need to add the functionality you require.
 The packages currently available are: